ajskateboarder/wordsmyth/README.md

 ## Caveats

-These are some imperfections with this algorithm since AI is not perfect.
+These are some imperfections with this algorithm, but these can possibly be fixed in the future.

 ### Vague comments